Permafrost/Tundra/SERVICES.md

 ### tundra.pipeline:log

-Writes the current pipeline to the server log as a minified [JSON] string, prefixed with the invoking user, call stack, and message.
+Writes the current pipeline to the server log, or a given named log, as a minified [JSON] string, optionally prefixed with the invoking user, call stack, and message.

 #### Inputs:

+* `$log.level` is an optional logging level used when writing the pipeline to the server log.
 * `$log.message` is an optional message to be written to the server log.
+* `$log.prefix?` is a boolean indicating whether to prefix the log statement with the current user and callstack.
+Defaults to `true`.
-* `$log.level` is an optional logging level used when writing the pipeline to the server log.
+* `$log.name` is the optional logical name of the log to write to.
+  The logical log name can be mapped to a physical log target file via the Tundra package configuration section `feature/log/target`.
+  If the logical log name cannot be found in this configuration section, the default physical log target is `./logs/server.log`.
+  Defaults to the calling service's package name, if not specified.

 ---